Cathay Enhances Lifestyle Partnership To Bring More Perks To Members Travelling To Thailand

 Members also have access to over 10,000 curated premium travel lifestyle products, including exclusive Cathay merchandise, when they shop with Cathay.
 Members have the flexibility of paying in miles, cash, or a combination of Miles Plus Cash.
 Miles don't expire as long as members remain active every 18 months.

-For more information about shopping with Cathay and other exciting offers, visit href="" cathaypacifi .
+For more information about shopping with Cathay and other exciting offers, visit .

 [1] Excludes UK and EU region members